 - 1. Go to Configure > SSL > Incidents > Incident List. - 2.
 Locate the incident you want to examine more closely.
-See Viewing incidents, page 184. - 3.
-Click the magnifying glass to see additional details about the incident, such as the: - Description (this is the message that appears in the incident listing) - Time the incident was created - Time the incident was modified - Incident count (how many times users have tried to access this site)
+See Viewing incidents, page 164. - 3.
+Click the magnifying glass to see additional details about the incident, such as the: - Description the message that appears in the incident listing

+- Created The time the incident was created - Modified The time the incident was modified - Access attempts How many times users have attempted to access this site